TakyiuLo/backend-graphql-psql/README.md

 #### How to deploy

 Using Prisma Instant Deploy to heroku.
-The few main parts are this, database and Prisma server together, and your backend application.
+The few main parts are this, database and Prisma server together, and then your backend application.
 Meaning you will need atleast two Heroku server.

 1. Make an account of Prisma Cloud, and heroku
 2. go to server and create one, name of your choice, heroku will show up with an almost same name